Four of Pentacles

 Anything that expands your horizons is far better than anything that expands your waistline or ego.

-And of course, if you think your wealth is being used to help those you love, are you actually using it to help them be better people, or are you using it as a carrot on a stick - or worse - to make them dependent on your wealth?
+If you believe you use your wealth to help those you love, ask yourself: are you using it to help them grow, or using it as a 'carrot on a stick' to make them dependent on you?

 For career and communication with others, the card points to being guarded and trying to maintain your position rather than moving forward or collaborating.